 |

 DEA Diplomatic Assignment: Pakistan Gregory

-1994 and 1998, he saw terrorism like few Americans have.
-Terrorists in Karachi murdered two U.S. Diplomats and four other
+in Pakistan between 1994 and 1998, he saw terrorism like few Americans have.
+Terrorists in Karachi murdered two U.S. Diplomats

-American Citizens in two separate incidents.
-A suicide bombing of the Egyptian embassy in Islamabad rattled his office at
+and four other American Citizens in two separate incidents.
+A suicide bombing of the Egyptian embassy in Islamabad rattled

-the U.S. embassy.
-While in Islamabad, he was personally involved in the arrest of Ramzi Yousef, the mastermind of the 1993
+his office at the U.S. embassy.
+While in Islamabad, he was personally involved in the arrest of Ramzi Yousef, the mastermind

-NYC World Trade Center, who was plotting to blow up 12 U.S. air carriers over the Pacific Ocean when he was captured.
-If successful,
+of the 1993 NYC World Trade Center, who was plotting to blow up 12 U.S. air carriers over the Pacific Ocean when he was captured.

-Yousef would have killed more people then died as a result of the events of 9/11.
-Greg collected vital evidence in the case
+If successful, Yousef would have killed more people then died as a result of the events of 9/11.
+Greg collected vital evidence

-Pakistan, the Taliban, and why defeating terrorism and its powerful al-Qaida connected drug lord partners is an arduous task.
+Afghanistan, Pakistan, the Taliban, and why defeating terrorism and its powerful al-Qaida connected drug lord partners is

+|